 Whatever policies and procedures are in place, employers should always respond quickly to an accommodation request and keep employees informed about the status of their requests.

 Tip 3.
 Have a Process for Determining Effective Accommodations

 Employers may have difficulty figuring out how to determine effective accommodation options for employees with disabilities.
 One of the best places to start the process is with the employee who requested the accommodation.
 Often the employee knows what is needed and can suggest effective options.

 If the employee does not know what accommodation is needed or if the employer wants to explore other options, another good resource is the employee’s medical provider.
 With the employee’s permission, the medical provider may be able to provide useful information about the employee’s limitations and effective accommodation options.

-If neither the employee nor the employee’s medical provider can suggest effective accommodations, employers can contact outside resources such as JAN or use the sample process that begins on page seven of this document.
+If neither the employee nor the employee’s medical provider can suggest effective accommodations, employers can contact outside resources such as JAN or use the sample process below.

 Tip 4.
 Monitor and Update Accommodations

 - Monitor the Effectiveness of the Accommodation

 Once you have successfully determined and implemented an accommodation, some accommodations may need to be monitored and periodically updated.
 For example, if the accommodation involved equipment, the equipment may need periodic maintenance.
 If the accommodation involved software that interfaces with an existing system, the software may need to be updated as the overall system is updated.
 If the accommodation involved a new method of doing things, the method may need to be modified as the workplace changes.